-What we do: What we do not do: · 🗸 A significant portion of executive pay is at risk by granting incentive awards that are based on continuing annual and long-term metrics tied to performance. Х No employment agreements with executives. • Short-Term incentive plan awards are capped at 200% of target number of shares granted. Х No change in control cash severance payments that exceed three times base salary and target bonus. · 🗸 Long-Term incentive plan awards are capped at 200% of target. Х No excise tax gross-ups for executives.
-Beginning with 2023 grants, non-vested equity awards are not accelerated after a change in control unless the executive is: (1) terminated without cause or good reason; or (2) the award is not assumed or substituted by the successor company Х No hedging or pledging of Company stock. • Executives and directors are subject to stock ownership guidelines and retentional requirements. Х No excessive perquisites for executives.
+What we do: What we do not do: ✓ A significant portion of executive pay is at risk by granting incentive awards that are based on continuing annual and long-term metrics tied to performance. Х No employment agreements with executives. ✓ Short-Term incentive plan awards are capped at 200% of target. Х No change in control cash severance payments that exceed three times base salary and target bonus. ✓ Long-Term incentive plan awards are capped at 200% of target number of shares granted. Х No excise tax gross-ups for executives. ✓ Beginning with 2023 grants, non-vested equity awards are not accelerated after a change in control unless the executive is: (1) terminated without cause or good reason; or (2) the award is not assumed or substituted by the successor company Х No hedging or pledging of Company stock. ✓ Executives and directors are subject to stock ownership guidelines and retention requirements. Х No excessive perquisites for executives.

-2022 COMPENSATION PRACTICE CHANGES
+2023 COMPENSATION PRACTICE CHANGES

-Our corporate financial, safety and diversity goals are used as measures to determine awards under our variable pay programs.
 The Compensation Committee engaged Meridian Compensation Partners, LLC (Meridian) to review our executive compensation plans and practices.
-Based on this review and recommendations from Meridian, the Compensation Committee made the following changes to our executive compensation practices for 2022:
+Based on this review and recommendations from Meridian and the Company's business strategy, the Compensation Committee made the following changes to our executive compensation practices for 2023:

-Prior Executive Compensation Practice Revised Executive Compensation Practice Rationale for Change Short-Term Incentive Four performance measures including: 70% EPS from ongoing operations, as adjusted 10% Total Case Incident Rate (TCIR) 10% Preventable Motor Vehicle Incident (PMVI) 10% Employee Safety & Wellness Engagement Five performance measures including: 70% EPS from ongoing operations, as adjusted 7.5% System Average Interruption Duration Index (SAIDI) 7.5% Hits Per Thousand (HPT) 7.5% Total Case Incident Rate (TCIR) 7.5% Diversity Training A diversity metric was added to demonstrate our commitment to building a diverse and well-rounded employee team.
-The addition of the diversity goal resulted in a change to the weight of all non-financial goals.
-HPT was added to measure our progress in reducing stray emissions and improving pipeline safety through a reduction in the number of gas line hits.
-SAIDI was added as a measure of the reliability of our electric delivery to customers.
-Long-Term Incentive 50% Performance Share Units and 50% Restricted Stock Awards 60% Performance Share Awards and 40% Restricted Stock Awards A higher performance based percentage of the long-term incentive drives long-term focus/behaviors/actions on the performance measures.
+Prior Executive Compensation Practice Revised Executive Compensation Practice Rationale for Change Short-Term Incentive Five performance measures and the corresponding weighting: Five goal categories and the corresponding weighting: Safety metrics reinforce a culture of safety by encouraging employee attention to key 70% EPS from ongoing operations, as adjusted 70% EPS from ongoing operations, as adjusted proactive safety actions and outcome-based safety results.
+7.5% System Average Interruption Duration Index (SAIDI) 7.5% Safety Index metrics System Safety and Reliability metrics reinforce our commitment to safe and reliable 7.5% Hits Per Thousand (HPT) operations and environmental stewardship.
+7.5% Total Case Incident Rate (TCIR) 7.5% Diversity Training 7.5% System Safety and Reliability Index metrics Customer Experience metrics 7.5% Customer Experience Index metrics measure the quality of our customer service through multiple points of interaction.
+7.5% Diversity Index metrics Diversity metrics reinforce our commitment to advancing diversity in our workforce.
+Long-Term Incentive 60% Performance Share Units and 40% Restricted Stock Awards 70% Performance Share Units and 30% Restricted Stock Awards A higher performance based percentage drives long-term focus/behaviors/actions on the performance measures and aligns with peer group practices.